NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/HPSS.rst

    Exclude options (note: multiple exclude options can be given)
-       --exclude pattern      - do not include objects that match pattern --exclude-from file    - same as exclude, but read patterns from file --exclude-ignore=file  - check for file in each new directory and read exclude patterns that apply just to that directory --exclude-ignore-recursive=file - same as exclude-ignore, but apply patterns recursively
+       --exclude pattern      - do not include objects that match pattern --exclude-from file    - same as exclude, but read patterns from file --exclude-ignore=file  - check for file in each new directory and read exclude patterns that apply just to that directory
-       --exclude-backups      - exclude backup and lock file that match the shell globbing patterns '.#*', '*~', '#*#'
-       --exclude-caches       - if directory contains a valid cache file (CACHEDIR.TAG) include directory and cache file, but not contents --exclude-caches-under - same as exclude-caches, but only archive the directory - omit the CACHEDIR.TAG file --exclude-caches-all   - same as exclude-caches, but omit directory completely
+       --exclude-ignore-recursive=file - same as exclude-ignore, but apply patterns recursively --exclude-backups      - exclude backup and lock file that match the shell globbing patterns '.#*', '*~', '#*#' --exclude-caches       - if directory contains a valid cache file (CACHEDIR.TAG) include directory and cache file, but not contents
-       --exclude-tag=file     - if directory contains file, include only the directory and the file, not the other contents --exclude-tag-under    - same as exclude-tag, but omit the file --exclude-tag-all      - same as exclude-tag, but completely omit the directory and all its contents
-       --exclude-vcs-ignores  - exclude patterns that are ignored by version control systems: .gitignore, cvsignore, .bzrignore,.hgignore
+       --exclude-caches-under - same as exclude-caches, but only archive the directory, omit the CACHEDIR.TAG file --exclude-caches-all   - same as exclude-caches, but omit directory completely --exclude-tag=file     - if directory contains file, include only the directory and the file, not the other contents --exclude-tag-under    - same as exclude-tag, but omit the file --exclude-tag-all      - same as exclude-tag, but completely omit the directory and all its contents --exclude-vcs-ignores  - exclude patterns that are ignored by version control systems: .gitignore, cvsignore, .bzrignore,.hgignore
        --exclude-vcs          - exclude files and directories used by version control systems such as CVS, RCS, SCCS, .git, .gitignore,.svn, .bzr,.hg, ...

    -f Archive   Specifies Archive file name (required option)